 During our testing here at FindYourVPN.com, we didn’t find a service that this VPN client wouldn’t be able to unlock.
-We have tested the product extensively on a large number of services, more of which were popular than others, but ExpressVPN managed to provide us with access to each and every single one of them.
+We have tested the product extensively on a large number of services, many of which were more popular than others, but ExpressVPN managed to provide us with access to each and every single one of them.

-Among the services we tested against were social network websites such as Facebook, Twitter, Google+, vk.com, Instagram, Snapchat, Kik and Telegram, various Google services that were otherwise not available such as YouTube Premium and other sites of interest such as Netflix, Spotify, and Amazon Prime.
+Among the services, we tested against were social network websites such as Facebook, Twitter, Google+, vk.com, Instagram, Snapchat, Kik and Telegram, various Google services that were otherwise not available, such as YouTube Premium, and other sites of interest such as Netflix, Spotify, and Amazon Prime.

 - Amazon Prime

 - Sky Go

 Sometimes a website appeared temporarily unavailable or still detected the original location, but this can be easily fixed by clearing cookies and the cache in your browser of choice and loading the locked contents again.
 However, before accessing any services we strongly recommend you clear your cache and cookies from your browsers and try using the incognito mode since cookies are widely known as being capable of storing sensitive content and leaking it when you least expect it.